Blog How to Automate Leave Management (Fast, Practical Guide)

 1. Week 1: Audit current policies and leave types

-2. Week 2: Configure rules, accruals, and workflows in the system
+2. Week 2: Configure rules, accruals, and workflows

 3. Week 3: Run a pilot with one department